anders-kolstad/sdmShiny/README.md

 }
 ```

+### 5 x 3 models

-### 5*3 models We don't have any independent test data so I'll use bootstrapping to partition test data, and I'll do that 5 times.
+We don't have any independent test data so I'll use bootstrapping to partition test data, and I'll do that 5 times.
 I shouldn't do much less because there are very few data points for some of the species, like P scandinavica.
 I think records from inside the same 1km cells will be counted as duplicates and removed.
-I will use 3 methods as well, resulting in 3*5 = 15 models per species.
+I will use 3 methods as well, resulting in 3 x 5 = 15 models per species.
 It takes about 1 min to run this.

 ``` r
 for(i in 1:length(mySpecies3)){